SaswatPadhi/LoopInvGen/app/README.md

 using `LoopInvGen` as an OCaml library.

-The dummy source file ([`App.ml`](App.ml)), simply tries to print the default synthesis logic used by the `PIE` module.
+The dummy source file ([`App.ml`](App.ml)), simply infers a precondition to ensure that the absolute value function returns its argument value.

 ### Building `App.exe`